italia/programma-strategico-nazionale-per-intelligenza-artificiale-en-docs/context-italy-competitive-position-and-challenges-ahead.rst

 .. image:: ./media/image8.jpg

-In 2020, the Artificial Intelligence private market in Italy reached a value of €300 million, an increase of 15% over 2019 but that still places Italy’s contribution to Europe’s AI market below its GDP contribution (ca. 3% vs. ca. 12%).
+In 2020, the Artificial Intelligence private market in Italy reached a value of €300 million [11]_, an increase of 15% over 2019 but that still places Italy’s contribution to Europe’s AI market below its GDP contribution (ca. 3% vs. ca. 12%) [12]_.
 Within the Italian market, €230 million (77%) was commissioned by Italian companies, while €70 million (23%) was project exports.
 The Politecnico study highlights the following classes of AI based solutions: